vdorot/outwave.js/README.md

 ###Preprocessor

-The preprocessor is bundled with `libsndfile`, which is used for reading audio file.
-Outwave only supports formats supported by libsndfile(TODO: link), with FLAC and Vorbis support disabled.
+The preprocessor is bundled with [libsndfile](http://www.mega-nerd.com/libsndfile/), which is used for reading audio file.
+Outwave only supports formats supported by the library, with FLAC and Vorbis support disabled.

 ####Installation